zenml-io/zenml/docs/book/misc/debugging.md

 ```

 ## ❌ Common errors
-This section documents frequently encountered issues and solutions among users in Slack.
+This section documents frequently encountered errors among users and solutions to each.

 ### 💢 Error initializing rest store